 7 Fascinating Facts About Moroccan Culture Every Visitor Should Know

-Last updated on: Sep 18, 2025
+Last updated on: Jan 14, 2026

 1. Mint tea is more than a drink

-You’ll be offered mint tea almost everywhere: in shops, riads, when you’re visiting someone’s home.
-It’s sweet, it’s fresh, and it feels like the national welcome handshake.
-Saying yes isn’t just polite, it’s a way of sharing the moment and being included.
-The ritual of pouring from high above into small glasses isn’t just for show… it releases the aroma and gives the tea that little bubbly crown.
+The ritual of pouring the tea from high above into small glasses isn’t just for show — it releases the aroma and creates that delicate, bubbly crown on top.
 You’ll see it done again and again, and sooner or later, you might catch yourself trying it back home.

 2. Bread is treated with respect